2016 Peshawar Zalmi season

-The Peshawar Zalmi is a franchise cricket team that represents Peshawar in the Pakistan Super League.
-They are one of the five teams that had a competition in the 2016 Pakistan Super League.
-The team was captained by Shahid Afridi, and they stand on first position after winning six matches from their eight matches in the PSL 2016.
+The Peshawar Zalmi is a franchise cricket team that represents Peshawar in the Pakistan Super League (PSL).
+They were one of the five teams that competed in the 2016 Pakistan Super League.
+The team was captained by Shahid Afridi, and won six of their eight matches in the inaugural edition of the PSL in 2016.

 Background

 Peshawar Zalmi is a franchise cricket team representing Peshawar, which plays in the Pakistan Super League (PSL).

 In 2015, the Pakistan Cricket Board (PCB) announced that the inaugural season of the Pakistan Super League would take place in February 2016 in the United Arab Emirates.
 CEO of Haier Javed Afridi (cousin of Shahid Afridi) bought the team for US$16 million for a ten-year period.

-It finished third in the inaugural season of PSL in the 2016.
+It finished third in the inaugural season of PSL in 2016.

 Squad

 Players with international caps before the start of the season are listed in bold.